Concept’s quick guide to the Smart Export Guarantee

 What low carbon technologies are eligible for SEG payments?

-Under SEG, small-scale electricity generators that install anaerobic digestion, hydro, micro-combined heat and power (with an electrical capacity of 50kW or less), onshore wind, and solar photovoltaic exporters with up to 5MW capacity will receive payment for the electricity they sell to the grid.
+Under SEG, small-scale electricity generators that install anaerobic digestion, hydro, micro-combined heat and power (with an electrical capacity of 50kW or less), onshore wind, and solar photovoltaic exporters with up to 5MW capacity can receive payment for the electricity they sell to the grid.

 What if I’m already on the Feed-in Tariff scheme?